-A specialist low secure stabilisation and treatment service for men with autism, who may also have a forensic history and challenging behaviour.
+A specialist low secure stabilisation and treatment service for autistic men with a forensic history and behaviours that challenge.

 Supported by a comprehensive and experienced ASD team, we’re able to support patients to understand their autism and help them learn the coping skills necessary to live well with their autism.